Learn more about kombucha and share the love by joining "Kombucha Community by The Good Guys" group on Facebook.

 1. Not enough starter liquid to lower pH to a safe range.
 Low pH protects kombucha from other, competing organisms such as mold.

 2. Too cold brewing temperature slowing down fermentation.
 Slower fermentation is more susceptible to mold.

 3. Other factors in brewing environment such as flowering plants which may spread wild yeast and mold spores.
 Other moldy food you might have can also spread mold spores.

 4. Damaged scoby.
 Refrigerated, frozen, or dehydrated scoby may not brew correctly and is more susceptible to mold.

-HOW MUCH SUGAR I NEED TO ADD?
-WHAT SUGAR CAN I USE?
+HOW MUCH SUGAR DO I NEED TO ADD?
+WHAT KIND OF SUGAR CAN I USE?